armollica/TableShaper/examples/census/README.md

     output -f geojson counties-with-foreign-born.json
 ```

-Now we map it.
-Let's use mapshaper for this.
+Now let's map it.
+We'll use mapshaper for this.

 First, create a colorizer function that takes a list of colors and a list of
 break points.
 Use this function to color the polygons.
 Finally, reproject the